406 U.S. 205 (1972)

-Facts: The respondents practiced the Amish and Mennonite religions and argued that sending their children to public school after the eighth grade violated their religious beliefs and threatened their religious way of life.
-Statute said they have to send their kids to school until 16.
+The parents were convicted of violating the state's compulsory public school attendance law.
+The parents practiced the Amish and Mennonite religions and argued that sending their children to public school after the eighth grade violated their religious beliefs and threatened their religious way of life.
+The state supreme court reversed the convictions.

 - On certiorari review, the Court found that the parents' fundamental religious belief that they should remain "aloof from the world" was endangered by the enforcement of the public education laws.

 - Although neutral on its face, the compulsory school attendance law unduly burdened the Free Exercise Clause.